codetheweb/tuyapi/README.md

 See the [setup instructions](docs/SETUP.md) for how to find the needed parameters.

-## Docs
+## 📓 Docs

 See the [docs](docs/API.md).

 **IMPORTANT**: Only one TCP connection can be in use with a device at once.
 If testing this, do not have the app on your phone open.

 ## TODO

 3. Better documentation.
-4. Support arbitrary control schemes for devices as self-reported.
-5. Use Promises for all functions?
 7. Add automated tests
 8. Document details of protocol
+9. Add error message for no IP

 ## Contributors